Best Shoes to Wear to Disney World: Sandals, Sneakers, and Flip-Flops

 If you choose to wear sneakers to Disney, I have two suggestions:

-1) Make sure you wear these kinds of socks so your feet don’t get all sweaty;
+- Make sure you wear these kinds of socks so your feet don’t get all sweaty

-2) If at possible, bring two pairs of sneakers.
-Your sneakers might get really wet, either from a water ride or getting caught in a downpour, and your sneakers may not be fully dry by the morning.
+- If at possible, bring two pairs of sneakers.
+Your sneakers might get really wet, either from a water ride or getting caught in a downpour, and your sneakers may not be fully dry by the morning

 The ASICS Women’s Running Shoe has a mesh upper, a rubber sole, and a forefront and rearfront gel cushion.

-Amazon reviewer sj773 goes into great detail of why these are good shoes:
+Amazon reviewer sj773 goes into great detail of why these shoes are a good option:

 My sell points for determining that these are “good” sneakers: